alinnman/celestial-navigation/INSTALL.md

 ### About operating systems

 All development and testing has sofar been done on Linux (Ubuntu), Android and Google Colab.
 Nothing has (yet) been tested thourougly in MS Windows.
-You will likely be able to develop and run scripts and the kivy app on Windows, but the android cross-compiling kit (buildozer) has sofar only been executed under Linux.
+You will likely be able to develop and run scripts and the kivy app on Windows, but the android cross-compiling kit
+(buildozer) has sofar only been executed under Linux.

 ### A mobile app (Android)

 A mobile app has been developed but it is still in alpha stage and not yet published on Google Play.<br>
 [Read more about the app and how to install it here](DEVELOPMENT.md#apps)

+[See here](APPDOC.md) for instructions on how to use the app.

 ### Python scripts and notebooks